 The Home Front Cares holds a Gala each year, and they attorneys were happy to attend this event last year and are excited to attend again this year.
 Each Gala highlights the journey of a Veteran, and this year the attorneys have the pleasure to hear from J.R.
 Martinez.
 “His story is unique, but his message is universal: your path in life is decided by your own ability to adapt and overcome. “

 Bald for Bucks is an event that takes place annually at Rampart High School right here in C Springs.
 In 2016, about 300 kids shaved their heads on or before February 23rd to raise money and support LLS in their research for blood cancer and advocacy.
-Last year, 2017, Rampart raised over 80,000 dollars in support of LLS and ranked #2 in the nation for their donations.
-This year, their goal is to raise $100,000, and they need all the support they can get.
-The assembly this year took place on Feb.
-23rd at Rampart HS.
-Below are links to Ramparts and a students page on the LLS Website, where you can donate as much or as little as your heart desires.
+In 2017, Rampart raised over 80,000 dollars in support of LLS and ranked #2 in the nation for their donations.
+In 2018, their goal was to raise $100,000, and they needed all the support they can get.
+The assembly took place on Feb.
+23rd, 2018 at Rampart HS.

 ( Attached is a link from the Center for Bioethics and Human Dignity and in paragraph 2, you will see that the stem cells used for cancer patients are adult stem cells and have nothing to do with embryotic stem cells and that debate.
 See below)